bldl/emplace-spidermonkey/README.md

    **The function follow these steps:**

    1. The `Map` is checked for the `key` passed as argument.
 If found:
        * It checks the `handler` for `update` function.
-If found this is used to `update` the `value` belonging to the `key` to then `return` it
+If found, this is used to `update` the `value` belonging to the passed `key`.
+After this, the newly updated key will be returned.
-   2. If it is not found, the `insert` function from the `handler` is used to generate a new `value`, assign this to the passed `key` and then `return` the new `value`.
+   2. If not found, the `insert` function from the `handler` is used to generate a new `value`.
+This will be assigned to the given `key` before returning it.
-   3. Either way, the belonging value will be returned.
+   3. In either case, the `value` will be the `return` value of the `upsert` method.

    **What is the motivation?** Adding and updating values of a `Map` are tasks that developers often perform in conjunction.
 There are currently no `Map` prototype methods for either of those two things, let alone a method that does both.
-The workarounds involve multiple lookups and developer inconvenience while avoiding encouraging code that is surprising or is potentially error prone.
+The workarounds involve multiple lookups and can be inconvenient for developers.
+It is also aiming to prevent code that might be confusing or lead to errors.

    <details>
    <summary>